eclipse-archived/ceylon-lang.org/blog/2012-01-18-type-system-manifesto.md

 unintuitive collisions between intersecting language features.

 In pursuit of that goal, we've had to start by taking some things away.
-When you start using Ceylon, you'll find there's some things you can do in Java that you can't do in Ceylon.
+When you start using Ceylon, you'll find there are some things you can do in Java that you can't do in Ceylon.
 Our hope is that, as you get further into the language, you'll find yourself naturally writing better code, making use of more